tytydraco/yessleep/out/My_friend_disappeared_from_an_abandoned_subway_stop_I_found_her_but_she_cant_even_remember_her_name.md

 I needed to keep the coat, no matter the cost.

-And when I made up my mind, that was when I saw her; one of the manacled gutter puppies, naked and howling she’d done in the bazaar.
-For the first time, I could see her clear and straight ahead in the mirror’s reflection.
+And when I made up my mind, that was when I saw her; one of the manacled gutter puppies, naked and howling as she’d done in the bazaar.
+For the first time I could see her, a clear view and straight ahead in the mirror’s reflection.

 I tried calling Kiki, but it went straight to voicemail again.